Challenge

 Benefits

-"Because we use TIBCO, we turn projects around quickly," says Ehlers.
-"The TIBCO benefit is really across all the platforms.
-It enables near real-time, concise, and coherent data.
-It enables us to save a lot of development time because we have centralized business rules, and it just makes time to market a lot quicker.
-TIBCO really allows us to complete projects faster and more efficiently.
+"We turn projects around quickly," says Ehlers.
+"The benefit of Spotfire and TIBCO is really across all the platforms.
+Together, their solutions enable near real-time, concise, and coherent data.
+We save a lot of development time because we have centralized business rules, and it just makes time to market a lot quicker.
+These solutions really allow us to complete projects faster and more efficiently.”

 There are improved planning algorithms for train loading and unloading; additionally, yard operations include optimization models of an electronic work order system for in-terminal trucks and cranes.